I was working, making decent money, but I was spending it just as fast – in fact, faster!

 I only got paid minimum wage, but it didn’t matter.
 I got to be on real Hollywood sets!

-I had chance to be an extra on Boy Meets World, Beverly Hills 90210, Buffy the Vampire Slayer, and Sabrina the Teenage Witch.
+I had a chance to be an extra on Boy Meets World, Beverly Hills 90210, Buffy the Vampire Slayer, and Sabrina the Teenage Witch.
 Oh the good times!

 Those are just a few ways that I found to make extra money.
 One you can probably do in your area (donate plasma).
 The other might be a bit more difficult if you’re not living in Southern California.